mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 * hints (JSON): the hint content of 1 or more hints that will help the user complete the exercise
 * difficulty: 'beginner', 'intermediate', 'advanced' are probably sufficient for now
 * default_solution (JSON): this is the solution as defined by the course author.
-* user_solution (JSON): this is the solution the user wrote, which is updated as they continue to update the solution--so, every time we run the console code (which is basically live) we should also save the user solution
+* student_solution (JSON): this is the solution the user wrote, which is updated as they continue to update the solution--so, every time we run the console code (which is basically live) we should also save the user solution
 * estimated_time_minutes: estimated time, in minutes, to complete the course

 ### Feedback Table

-> Last updated Oct 20, 2024 at 11:59:37 AM
+> Last updated Oct 30, 2024 at 3:54:54 PM
->

-### Feedback Table
+> 10/30: changed user_id to student_id

 This table represents feedback submitted by students through the learning platform interface.